anandita-3217/my-first-react-adventure/README.md

 - **Frontend**: React 18 with Hooks
 - **Backend**: Node.js (for No as a Service proxy)
 - **APIs**:
-  - Custom "No as a Service" API
+  -  [No as a Service API] (https://naas.isalman.dev/no) for No-as-a-Service
   - [PokéAPI](https://pokeapi.co/) for Pokémon data
 - **Styling**: Pure CSS with modern features
 - **Module System**: ES Modules (`"type": "module"`)